thewca/wca-regulations/wca-regulations-2012.md

     - 9b2a) Competition formats for these events are: "Best of X" (where X is 1, 2, or 3) and "Mean of 3".
   - 9b3) Rubik's Cube: Fewest Moves, Rubik's Cube: Blindfolded, 4x4x4 Cube: Blindfolded, 5x5x5 Cube: Blindfolded, and Rubik's Cube: Multiple Blindfolded.
     - 9b3a) Competition formats for these events are: "Best of X" (where X is 1, 2, or 3).
-  - 9e1) The decision to add or remove an event is made by the WCA Board, based on feedback from the WCA Delegates and the community at large.
 - 9f) The results of a round are measured as follows:
   - 9f1) All timed results under 10 minutes are measured and rounded down to the nearest hundredth of a second.
 All timed averages and means under 10 minutes are measured and rounded to the nearest hundredth of a second.
   - 9f2) All timed results, averages, and means over 10 minutes are measured and rounded to the nearest second (e.g. x.4 becomes x, x.5 becomes x+1).
 [NOTE: NOTE: In the example, units are needed! x.4s, x+1s, etc.]